karixdev/PolslCourseScheduleApi/README.md

 ### POST /api/v1/schedule/{id}

-Schedule with `id` courses update.
+Updates schedule courses.
 This is a manual update not dependent on cyclic updates.

 **Auth required**: YES